Web App Live

 3. NEAT Activity Multipliers

-Non-Exercise Activity Thermogenesis is captured through a daily activity level selector.
-Multipliers are applied to BMR to compute baseline expenditure before exercise is added:
+Multipliers applied to BMR before exercise is added:

 1.10